Academics and Researchers

 Project proposals can be submitted at any time, however, are evaluated at the end of each quarter:

-All applications are evaluated on a quarterly basis in a two-step process.
+All applications are evaluated on a quarterly basis in a two-step process, according to 2 standards:

 1. Technical feasibility is evaluated by respective core facility or research programme head.